javiimo/javiimo.github.io/_posts/2024-09-03-on-backprop-implementation.md

 ```
 {: .nolineno }

 > About the Topological Sort code: we are using recursion and notice that before appending anything to `topo` we are calling the function on every children.
 That means that we won't get to the append line until every children has run the `build_topo` function.
 Therefore until every children is appended to `topo`!
 And that is true for every value of the graph.
-This way children appear always in the list before their parents and since children here are the operands and the parents are the outputs, we get the desired behavior.
+The behavior is that all the function calls are being stacked one on top of the other and nothing is appended until we reach the inputs (that have no children).
+Then there is a cascade of functions that finish execution in the desired order.
+This way children (operands) appear always in the list before their parents (outputs).
 Just remember to take the reverse before computing the derivatives or the code will complaint.

 If you're interested in seeing a complete implementation of the Value class with more operators, and how it can be used to build layers and a neural network, check out the [micrograd GitHub repository](https://github.com/karpathy/micrograd).
 The entire implementation is surprisingly concise (around a 160 lines).
 As Andrej Karpathy puts it, the remaining code in PyTorch for Backprop is basically about efficiency and handling tensors instead of scalars.